Guardianship and Child Welfare in Bahrain

 • You are interested in kafala (sponsoring or fostering) an orphaned or abandoned child.

-• If a guardian is needed, apply to the Sharia court for a guardianship order with supporting documents.
+• If a guardian is needed, apply to the appropriate Sharia court (Sunni or Ja'fari) with supporting documents including the death certificate, family book, and evidence of fitness.

-• Report child abuse or neglect to the Ministry of Social Development or the police.
+• Report child abuse or neglect to the Ministry of Social Development, police (999), or the NIHR.

-• If interested in kafala, contact the Ministry of Social Development for the application process and eligibility requirements.
+• For kafala, contact the Ministry of Social Development for the application process — eligibility includes age, income, health, and character requirements.

-• A court-appointed guardian should keep detailed records of the child's finances and submit periodic reports to the court.
+• A court-appointed guardian must keep detailed financial records and submit periodic reports to the court.

 What should you NOT do?

-• Do not make major decisions about the child without proper legal guardianship — schools and hospitals may require proof of authority.
+• Do not make major decisions about the child without formal guardianship — schools, hospitals, and the LMRA require proof of legal authority.

-• Do not confuse kafala with adoption — Bahrain does not recognise formal adoption under Islamic law.
+• Do not confuse kafala with adoption — Bahrain does not recognise formal adoption under Islamic law, and kafala children do not inherit from their sponsors.

 You came here to know your rights — help someone else know theirs.